AaronLeoCooper/html-app-docs/docs/api-elements.md

     event is attached to
   - Calling `app.getEl('elementName')` returns an element wrapper of the matched element
+  - Calling `app.getRootEl()` returns an element wrapper of the app root element
 - In the `onLoadApp` callback:
   - The first argument is an array of all child element wrappers in the app